 In the summer of 1975 several events occurred that would impact bluegrass music, some more lasting than others.
 J.D.Crowe & the New South would release what was soon considered a landmark album – Rounder 0044, as it is commonly referred to in bluegrass history.
 If you care to research that you’ll also learn that three of the major players on that recording left the band at around the same time of that release.
 J.D. was faced with rebuilding the group and after his first attempt didn’t work out well, a phone call would prompt me to fly to Lexington, KY, to discuss the possibility of my joining the group.

-After picking me up at the airport he drove us to his home and while pulling his cool 240-Z into the garage, I noticed a cardboard box on an upper shelf with a mandolin headstock sticking up and catching my attention.
+After picking me up at the airport he drove us to his home and while pulling his cool 240-Z into the garage, a cardboard box on an upper shelf with a mandolin headstock sticking up caught my attention.
 I would soon learn that it once belonged to Larry Rice when he a member of the Kentucky Mountain Boys which in 1971 changed its name to The New South after Larry’s brother Tony joined the group.
 At some time before Ricky Skaggs and Jerry Douglas joined the group in 1975 for what would be a brief stay, Larry left J.D. evidently owing him $50 and J.D. agreed to accept the mandolin in lieu of the $50.
-I never found out how Larry had acquired it or if the neck was already detached but for the sum of $50 I ended up with he mandolin.
+I never found out how Larry had acquired it or if the neck was already detached but for the sum of $50 I ended up with the mandolin.
 Did I need it?
-No. So, I kept it in the same box on a closet shelf until I figured that out.
-The answer came in 1979 after leaving J.D. to help form Spectrum along with New South alumnus Glenn Lawson, plus Mark Schatz and a young Bela Fleck, both having left Massachusetts based Tasty Licks and relocating to Lexington.
+No. So, I kept it in the same box on a closet shelf until I figured out what to do with it.
+The answer came in 1979 after I left J.D. to help form Spectrum with New South alumnus Glenn Lawson, plus Mark Schatz and a young Bela Fleck, both having left Massachusetts based Tasty Licks and relocating to Lexington.

 It was during this time that I had the occasion to return to my home state of Rhode Island and while there was invited to tour Guild Guitars, where my sister worked in the office of their Westerly-based division.
 During the tour, she introduced me to their chief repairman whom I was told was an avid bluegrass fan and very familiar with my name and involvement.
 The conversation quickly went to my vintage F-5 and then came around to him asking if I had any other mandolins.
 That opened the door to something I didn’t see coming but once it did, I gave him the short version of my $50 acquisition.
 Then one thing led to another and voila!
 A plan came together.